Robust Quadruped Jumping via Deep Reinforcement Learning: Introduction

-For legged robots, such methods have largely focused on learning policies in joint space, either through torque control or position control.
-However, recent works have shown that the choice of action space has a large effect on both training time and policy quality, for general robotic systems ranging from manipulators~\cite{martinIROS19VICES,stulp2012impedance,buchli2010impedanceRL,luo2019impedance} to legged systems~\cite{peng2017actionspace,bellegardaIROS19TaskSpaceRL}.
-These works show that choosing the right action space is critical to learning an optimal policy, and in particular show that selecting actions in Cartesian space with impedance control can outperform learning in joint space, depending on the task.
-A very recent work shows impressive robustness for real world quadruped deployment in rugged terrain using an even higher level action space, by directly modulating phases for a foot trajectory generator~\cite{lee2020anymal}.

-By contrast, instead of learning jumping motions from scratch in one of these studied action spaces, in this paper we seek to use deep reinforcement learning to improve upon motions produced with a trajectory optimization framework.
-Under ideal conditions (i.e. starting on flat ground with a high enough coefficient of friction), the motions produced from the optimization can be accurately tracked on hardware, as shown in~\cite{nguyen2019jumping}.
-However, under even small disturbances in foot heights (i.e. $< 0.05\ m$), a feedforward controller using only the reference trajectory will lead to taking off at an incorrect pitch angle, causing significant deviation from the desired motion.
+In this paper, we seek to use deep reinforcement learning to improve upon jumping motions produced with a trajectory optimization framework.
+Under ideal conditions (i.e.~starting on flat ground with a high enough coefficient of friction), the motions produced from the optimization can be accurately tracked on hardware, as shown in our prior work~\cite{nguyen2019jumping,chuongjump3D}.
+However, under disturbances in foot heights (i.e.~$< 0.05\ m$), a feedforward controller using only the reference trajectory will lead to taking off at an incorrect pitch angle, causing significant deviation from the desired motion.
 In addition to the challenges associated with highly dynamic motions, such potential errors come with high risk and can have very costly consequences such as robot damage.